 Unearned revenue arises when resources are received by the Library before it has a legal claim to them.
 In subsequent periods, when both revenue recognition criteria are met, or when the government has a legal claim to the resources, revenue is recognized.
-The Library has unearned revenue related to building donations in the capital projects fund.
+The Library does not have any unearned revenue.